quyenbea/data100/project2.md

 ## Extracting Populations from a Raster and Aggregating to each Unit

-For this project, I used ggplot to map Slovenia and its counties along with a bar graph that shows each county according to their population density.
+For this project, I used ggplot to map Slovenia and its counties along with a bar graph that shows each county according to its population density.
 The counties are color-coded based on their population counts while the bar graph organizes Slovenia's counties in order of decreasing population density.

 ![](slovenia.png)